luckjackyer/promptarc/README.md

 Static launch-ready MVP for an English-first AI prompt and template site.

+## Workflow Rule

+All substantial modifications must follow the pre-change research rule documented in [WORKFLOW-RULES.md](C:/Users/Administrator/Documents/AI网站90天/WORKFLOW-RULES.md).
+We first study comparable sites and summarize what works, then implement a PromptArc-specific version.

 ## What is included

 - Homepage with value proposition and conversion CTAs